-This is the second part of a three-part series (Navigating Your Finances, Finding Your Next Gig, and What to do With Your Free Time.)
+This is the second part of a two-part series (Navigating Your Finances, and Finding Your Next Gig)

 Oftentimes, people are unhappy with their jobs, but it does not get to a point where they have to make a change and they stay stuck in an unfulfilling position.
 Losing your job can be a breath of fresh air if you choose to take an optimistic perspective of the situation.
 I have had clients who were under a lot of stress and after they were terminated their health drastically improved.
 If you are not ready mentally or financially for retirement though, you have to prepare for the next chapter of your career.
 Has it been a lifetime since you last had to find a job?
 Here are a few tips to brush up on how to land your next gig.